 SINGAPORE: A ban on personal mobility devices (PMDs) is not immediately necessary and the Transport Ministry will do "what it takes" to keep footpaths safe, the Senior Minister of State for Transport Dr Janil Puthucheary said on Wednesday (Oct 9).

-The minister had said in Parliament on Monday that if the behavior of PMD riders did not improve, the authorities “may have no choice but to ban their usage completely from Singapore”.
+The minister had said in Parliament on Monday that if the behaviour of PMD riders did not improve, the authorities “may have no choice but to ban their usage completely from Singapore”.

 The death of 65-year-old cyclist Madam Ong Bee Eng following a crash with a PMD rider two weeks ago had sparked public alarm over the dangers that the devices pose to others, he noted.

-"The vast majority of PMD users are indeed responsible, and I think we shouldn't straightaway have a knee-jerk reaction because of a small number of people who have behaved badly," Dr Janil said.
+"The vast majority of PMD users are indeed responsible, and I think we shouldn't straightaway have a knee-jerk reaction because of a small number of people who have behaved badly," Dr Puthucheary said.

 Building the necessary infrastructure - such as separate paths for pedestrians as well as cyclists and PMD riders - will take some time, he noted.

 “But while we're doing that, we need safe footpaths, and we'll do what it takes to get those footpaths safe,” he said.